firethreexyz/firethree-protocol/README.md

   <h1>Firethree</h1>
 </div>

-The official firethree.
-Create your own solona dApp with collection, storage, analytics with this protocol using shadow drive and multisig!
+Create your own Solana dApp with collection, storage, analytics with this protocol. storage with @GenesysGo and multisig by @SquadsProtocol!

 ## Quick Setup